 1. Before you submit, please use this tool (wordcounter.net) to make sure no keyword is over 2% density in the finished article.

-2. For this article, just focus on a history of the pie face game, Use topics like History/News Coverage/How to play it/Write about several of the best selling pie face games on Amazon, etc. Just an intelligent, detailed overview of the game.
+2. For this article, just focus on the history of the pie face game, Use topics like History/News Coverage/How to play it/Write about several of the best selling pie face games on Amazon, etc. Just an intelligent, detailed overview of the game.

 3. We check for plagiarism using Copyscape- so please keep it unique!
 Thanks.